Bodzia Cemetery: Interpretation

 These findings suggest that the Bodzia Cemetery not only reflects the influence of Danish Viking Age traditions but also stands as a unique and innovative site within this cultural context.

 According to Professor Duczko, the interpretation of grave E864/I in Bodzia Cemetery suggests stronger Scandinavian ties than previously assumed.
 The grave's belt strap-end, initially linked to the Rurikid dynasty due to its bident symbol and Glagolitic letters, is now thought to depict Thor's hammer, Mjölnir, instead of a Christian cross.
 This reinterpretation is an evolving perspective, indicating the need to reevaluate the warrior's social status and the origins of Rurikid symbolism, and adds depth to our understanding of the cemetery's complex historical and cultural influences.
-It is important to note that this is only one interpretation among others.
+This is only one interpretation among others.